cktang88/aoc2021/README.md

 - slicing is inclusive
 - multidimensional arrays and matrices are different
 - "missing" and "nothing" are different
-- massive standard lib for numerical computation
+- massive standard lib for numerical/linalg stuff
+- lots of macros (@simd, @time, @inline, @noinline)

 ## Resources